While the US appears to be increasingly polarized over politics, malware activity on PCs seems to be a bit more bipartisan.

 |Most dangerous states||Safest states|

 It is tempting to speculate on what unites the states in terms of risks to PCs.
-But unlike with our guesses about dangers at the country level, finding a plausible explanation for states has proven elusive.
 Take West Virginia and Washington as an example.
 They have little in common.
 For instance, median household incomes are very different, as Washingtonians out earned West Virginians by around 50% in 2014.
 Education levels and the main economic drivers are also substantially different.
 Even landscape, weather, and political disposition have few similarities (though these last three seem unlikely to impact levels of malware activity).

 Differences also apply to the safest states for PCs.
 Households in Massachusetts earned on average 1.4 times those based in Michigan in 2014.
 The proportion of the population with advanced degrees is also around 75% higher in Massachusetts.
 And yet PCs in the two states have nearly identical levels of exposure to malware.